 If you are living in an area about to be affected by Tropical Storm Earl how well prepared are you?
 At the very least heavy rain and strong winds are expected.
 If it does turn into category force hurricane it is important to be prepared.
 Aside from having enough water and food for 3 days minimum, make sure your first aid kits are up to date and has all the required emergency contents.
 Do you have a pet?
 If so please feel free to email me for a copy of the hurricane pet plan – email@example.com

 Be Safe Inside

-Use of battery powered, hand crank or rechargeable flash lights are the safest option.
+Use of battery powered, hand crank or rechargeable flashlights are the safest options.
 Make sure to have spare batteries on hand and ideally for the environment a rechargeable set is better.

 Be Safe Outside Pre-storm

 Make sure your yard and the yards of the people around you are free and clear of debris that could turn into dangerous projectiles with strong winds.

 Make sure to be aware and watch for safety hazards.Get help if you’re not sure how to handle harmful materials.
 Steer clear of downed power lines that can cause an electrical shock risk.
 Avoid any dangerous materials and walk cautiously if you are in standing water.

 Floodwater can carry germs.
 If you are dealing with water as an aftermath of a tropical depression or hurricane, be sure to wash your hands and feet well.
 Use alcohol wipes or hand sanitizer if you do not have soap.

 Belize Red Cross Multi-Hazard App on iOS & Android.
 This app gives users important information about disasters and hazards localized to Belize and can be invaluable during the course of a weather emergency.
 There are specific hurricane-related sections.